G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/OtherServices.md

 <details>
     <summary>
         <b><big><big>
-            What is AWS WAF?
+            What is AWS WAF (Web Access Firewall)?
         </big></big></b>
     </summary>

-AWS WAF помогает защититься от распространенных сетевых эксплойтов и ботов, способных повлиять на доступность продуктов, привести к нарушению безопасности или задействовать чрезмерное количество ресурсов.
+AWS WAF helps protect against common network exploits and bots, that could affect the availability of products, lead to breach of security or use excessive amounts of resources.

 </details>
 <br>